Skip to Content

 The Squirt Bottle Method

 The second method uses a plastic bottle.
 Once the ganache is made, pour it into a plastic squirt bottle.
 Not everyone has these on hand, but they’re pretty cheap!
-You can find them at Target or Walmart, or on Amazon (that’s where I get mine).
+You can find them at Target, Walmart, or Amazon (that’s where I get mine).

 Squirt bottles allow you to add a drip to a cake much more quickly.
 It also is a lot easier, and cleaner!
 If you have leftover ganache, you can simply pop the cap on your bottle and throw it in the fridge.